 Perf testing will be more successful if:

 For an accurate picture of web performance, it’s essential to simulate production conditions as much as possible for load and stress tests.
 Sometimes, it means throwing millions of requests at the app.
 Instead of doing it manually, most businesses nowadays are leveraging load testing tools or services.
 Licensed or enterprise tools usually come with capture/playback facility and can simulate extraordinary numbers of users.
-The support of many protocols means that load testing can be performed on Enterprise Resource Planning (ERP) systems, Customer Relationship Management (CRM) software, streaming media, and other apps.
+The support of many protocols means that load testing can be performed on Enterprise Resource Planning (ERP) systems, (Especially in ERP systems for manufacturing industry), Customer Relationship Management (CRM) software, streaming media, and other apps.
 Almost all licensed tools have a free trial version, but there are free open source tools as well.
 Below is a list of popular testing tools that can be divided into two groups:

 1) Tools for understanding server-side performance, such as:

 2) Tools for understanding the performance of the client-side, for example:

 The choice of tools for testing depends on many factors, such as the protocols supported, license cost, hardware requirements, or platform support.